ajfigueroa/ajfigueroa.github.io/_posts/2018-09-04-Unexpected-Closure.md

 categories: Blog
 ---

-Closures in Swift are a great feature and are useful for network callbacks, notification subscribing, and providing an alternative to the delegate pattern.
+Closures in Swift are a great feature and are useful for tasks such as: network callbacks, notification subscribing, and providing an alternative to the delegate pattern.

 Recently, I discovered that code as inconspicuous as a `&&` (and) conditional could also leverage this feature.